fiddur/docs/OauthMfaErrors.md

   * Cause: The given `binding_code` is incorrect.
   * Fix: Prompt the user for the sent binding code again, or restart the login flow.

-* `MFA Authorization rejected.`
-  * Cause: The user has rejected the out of band authorization request.
-  * Fix: Offer the user to restart the login process.

 * `Invalid otp_code`
   * Cause: The user has input a faulty otp_code.
   * Fix: Ask the user to try again and resend the request with the new `otp_code`.